 - Stability: Although the scale is large, overall traffic in a time-series scenario will remain stable and can be predicted and calculated given the number of devices and the sampling period.

 - Trend focus: Trends over time are more important than values at any specific time, and essentially the same analysis results can be obtained even if some data points are lost.
 For time-series data, the main challenges are storing, processing, and analyzing data sets due to their massive scale.

 - High write/read ratio: In general, raw time-series data is only read occasionally by analytics software and other similar tools to generate reports and run algorithms, but it is written constantly to the database.

 - Immutability: Specific time-series data records are almost never updated or deleted.
 Time-series data generated by devices can be considered append-only, similar to log files.

 - Retention policy: In most scenarios, a lifecycle is defined for the collected time-series data, after which it is deleted to reduce storage costs.
 It is rare that raw data is stored forever.

 - Real-time computing: To meet business requirements, data processing systems must be able to perform operations on time-series data in real time – for example, a monitoring system must be able to trigger as soon as the conditions for an alarm are met.

-- Aggregation over time or a set of devices: most queries are applied on a specific time range, not all the historical data.
-In addition, data aggregation is always needed over a time window, over all or a subset of the devices.
+- Aggregation: Most queries are performed on a specified time range, not all historical time-series data.
+In addition, data aggregation is always needed over a time window for all or a subset of devices.
 Filtering a subset of devices for aggregation is mandatory in IoT applications.